 Bronze Plans, the Cheapest Premium

 Bronze plans tend to have the lowest premiums of all Metal Plans.
 That is because they only have to provide 60% of cost-sharing on average.
 Bronze plans provide an average cost sharing value (known as Actuarial Value AV) of 60%.
 This means that a Bronze plan must cover an average of 60% of all that plans enrollees covered out-of-pocket costs.
 This does not mean that 60% of actual costs will be covered for anyone given person.
 In fact, a small minority of policyholders will account for the majority of costs.
 So actuarial value should always be looked at as a sign of how good a plan’s cost-sharing is, not as a literal amount.
 Literal cost-sharing amounts can be found on a plan’s benefit sheet.

 Bronze plans don’t qualify for Cost Sharing Reduction Subsidies.
 However, they qualify for the largest Premium Tax Credit amounts.
 You’ll save more on a Bronze plan’s premium than you will on another type of Metal Plan, but many people will get better value by going with a Silver plan due to it’s Cost Sharing Reduction subsidy eligibility and other perks.

 Should I Get a Bronze Plan?

-Keep in mind that the Federal Poverty Level is based on annual household income, this means that if you lose or gain income during the year you cost assistance eligibility can change.
-Also keep in mind that you can’t change plans mid-year without qualifying for special enrollment, and even if you do qualify for special enrollment you’ll lose the money you have paid toward your cost sharing limits.
-It typically pays to get the right plan in the first place and often that means considering a HSA eligible Silver plan over a Bronze plan.
+Keep in mind that the Federal Poverty Level is based on annual household income, this means that if you lose or gain income during the year your cost assistance eligibility can change.
+Also keep in mind that you can’t change plans mid-year without qualifying for special enrollment, and even if you do qualify for special enrollment you’ll lose the money you have paid toward your cost-sharing limits.
+It typically pays to get the right plan in the first place and often that means considering an HSA eligible Silver plan over a Bronze plan.

 All Plans Provide Minimum Coverage